nypesap/nypesap.github.io/docs/blog/posts/0005-firoi-app-usage.md

 ## How Fiori Tracker Works

-Fiori Tracker collects data on user activity across the SAP S/4HANA landscape.
+Fiori Tracker collects app launch records across the SAP S/4HANA landscape.
+The app gathers the metrics including:
+- App ID
+- Time stamp
+- Username

+These insights can be accessed with report showing all logged records or most frequently used apps in overall, last week, or day.
+All data is available for access or export to visualize or analyze with your favorite analytics tool.

-# SAP Notes on Usage Reporting
+## SAP Notes on Usage Reporting

 For insights into tracking SAP Fiori application usage, refer to the following SAP notes:

 2586237 – Metrics about SAP Fiori Launchpad (is now archived.
-SAP consolidated all KBAs regarding Fiori Metrics into KBA 3203036.)
+SAP consolidated all KBAs regarding Fiori Metrics into KBA 3203036.)<br>
-2444406 – Google Analytics Integration with SAP Fiori 2506498 – Monitoring SAP Fiori Application Usage 2469965 – Tracking usage of mobile applications with SAP Fiori
+2444406 – Google Analytics Integration with SAP Fiori<br>
+2506498 – Monitoring SAP Fiori Application Usage<br>
+2469965 – Tracking usage of mobile applications with SAP Fiori<br>

+## Final note

+Since its creation in 2019 Fiori Tracker has been improved numerous times.
+The latest version from May 2024 among other improvements includes [Fiori Roles Testing](https://fioriroletesting.com/).